In this people management skills Ultimate Guide we will look at the following, you can jump to sections with these links

 The illustration below shows the qualities and attributes of a leader and manager;

 Leadership and management must go hand-in-hand, workers need their managers not to just assign tasks but define purpose.
-Managers must organize workers, not just to maximize efficiency, but to nurture skills, develop talent and inspire results.
+Managers must organise workers, not just to maximise efficiency, but to nurture skills, develop talent and inspire results.

 Knowing when to manage and when to lead is a key skill of the modern manager.
 Ken Blanchard’s Situational Leadership II is a great place to start, visit the website to gain more insight.
 You can also learn more about Leadership in our Ultimate Guide to Leadership Skills, and find out how we can help you here.

-People management skills are even more critical when it comes to employee turnover rates.
+People skills are even more critical when it comes to employee turnover rates.
 People quit jobs for many reasons.
 These include low pay, family demands or even the lack of a career path at their current job.
 However, research shows that the leading cause of employees tendering their resignation letters is a bad boss experience.

 In 2015 research by Gallup put the figure of people leaving their jobs because of their boss at around 50%.
 That basically says that close to a half of managers and supervisors have difficulty in managing people.
 In turn, that translates to companies losing talent they shouldn’t.
 What’s more, HR departments are hiring and training people who don’t stay long enough to benefit the company.
 In addition to this the cost of replacing an employee is over £30,000.

-Very few people would be able to prove that managing people comes naturally.
-We tend to develop our people management skills as we go through our careers and learn from the people we meet, we form new skills and habits.
+Very few people would be able to prove that managing people or managing difficult people comes naturally.
+We tend to develop our people skills as we go through our careers and learn from the people we meet, we form new skills and habits.
 Unfortunately this means we learn from great bosses and you guessed it, bad!

 So we need to be able to distinguish good habits from bad, so for the majority of us, we need to put considerable effort into learning the difference and the associated skills.
 On the job learning is important, but taking the time to invest expertly designed people management training courses will pay dividends.